jimi36/pump/README.md

 # Build

 Support tls transport, but not default.
-You can set WITH_TLS with OPENSSL or GNUTLS to turn on it.
+You can set WITH_TLS to turn on it.
 Support jemalloc, but not default.
 You can turn on WITH_JEMALLOC option to support it.
 To build the library, require [cmake](https://cmake.org/) and c++ compiler which support c++11.